 Moon Mining Dreams: Could Helium-3 Fuel Our Future?
-Discover the Ambition Behind Space Exploration! - YaNoticias
+Discover the Ambition Behind Space Exploration! - YANoticias

 The Technical Challenges Ahead

 The extraction of Helium-3 is not without its challenges.
-Experts estimate that the processing of millions of tons of lunar regolith is necessary to obtain a viable quantity of Helium-3.
-This scale of operation is akin to copper mining on Earth, raising concerns about the feasibility and cost-effectiveness of such an endeavor.
+Experts estimate that the processing of millions of tonnes of lunar regolith is necessary to obtain a viable quantity of Helium-3.
+This scale of operation is akin to copper mining on Earth, raising concerns about the feasibility and cost-effectiveness of such an endeavour.

 Pros and Cons of Lunar Helium-3 Harvesting